-An unexpected illness or surgery that results in an extended care stay during the holidays can make anyone want to say, “Bah Humbug.”
+An unexpected illness or surgery that results in an extended care stay during the holidays can make anyone less cheerful.

-As your parent ages, the holidays often become exceedingly important as it may be one of the few times—or the only time—all the children and grandchildren come together in one place.
-It’s a time for your dad or mom to hear and celebrate the accomplishments of his or her children and grandchildren, to reminisce about memories from the past and to just feel pride and joy in the life he or she has built.
+As your parent ages, the holidays often become exceedingly important.
+They may be one of the few times— or the only time — all the children and grandchildren come together in one place.
+It’s a time for your dad or mom to hear and celebrate their family's accomplishments, reminisce about memories from the past, and feel pride and joy in the life they've built.

-The last place your mother or father wants to be during this time of year is in recovery for an illness or in rehabilitation from a surgery.
-Even so, you know it’s a must.
-You and your family realize a skilled nursing center or skilled rehab center has the trained expert staff and professional equipment needed to ensure a comfortable and speedy healing process for your parent.
+The last place your loved one wants to be during this time of year is in recovery for an illness or in rehabilitation from a surgery, but you and your family realize a skilled nursing center or skilled rehab center has the trained expert staff and professional equipment needed to ensure a comfortable and speedy healing process for your parent.

 The best thing you can do is not feel guilty or fret about something out of your control.
 Focus on what you can control, which is bringing joy to your parent no matter where they spend the holidays.

-It’s normal to feel anxious and maybe even apprehensive about visiting your parent during the holidays in a skilled nursing home, especially if your parent is not feeling 100 percent and you know his or her mood is a lot like Scrooge.
+It’s normal to feel anxious and maybe even apprehensive about visiting your parent during the holidays in a skilled nursing home, especially if your parent is not feeling 100 percent.
 Make this your opportunity to give back to your parent.

 Encourage your parent to participate in the holiday activities and celebrations at the center.
 Staying cooped up in a room can actually slow the healing process by causing emotional strain.
 Research shows staying socially connected is important in warding off depression and loneliness.

 Try some of the following ideas to help your parent stay joyful while recovering in skilled nursing care during the holidays:

 - Write Christmas cards or Happy New Year cards together.